AIRCentre/JuliaEO24/notebooks/pos2idon_results_demo/README.md

 8- You are ready to run the notebook *pos2idon\_results\_demo.ipynb*

 ### Setup on Conda (optional):
 5- If you do not want to use Docker, try Miniconda.
-After step 4, open a terminal window inside the folder *JuliaEO24-main/notebooks/pos2idon\_results\_demo* and run the following commands:
+After step 4, open a terminal/powershell inside the folder *JuliaEO24-main/notebooks/pos2idon\_results\_demo* and run the following commands:

 `conda create -n pos2idon_results_demo-env python=3.9`